Foncquevillers Military Cemetery

 Foncquevillers Military Cemetery is a Commonwealth War Graves Commission burial ground for military personnel who died on the Western Front during the First World War.
 It is located in the Pas de Calais region of France.
 Originally established in 1915 by the French military for its soldiers, it was later used for British personnel.
-Designed by Sir Reginald Blomfield and administered by the Commonwealth War Graves Commission, there are 648 soldiers of the First World War interred in the cemetery with 53 of them unidentified.
+Designed by Sir Reginald Blomfield and administered by the Commonwealth War Graves Commission (CWGC), there are 648 soldiers of the First World War interred in the cemetery with 53 of them unidentified.
 Another four graves are for German soldiers of the First World War, while five Canadian airmen who died in the Second World War and a French civilian are also buried in the cemetery.

 History

 Foncquevillers is a village on the D6, northwest of Gommecourt, held by the Germans for much of the First World War and the scene of intensive fighting on the opening day of the Battle of the Somme, and Bapaume.
 In 1915, the frontlines were between Allied-controlled Foncquevillers and Gommecourt.